-Long a staple of Scottsdale’s annual classic-car auction week each January, RM Sotheby’s returns to the beautiful Frank Lloyd Wright-designed Arizona Biltmore for the 2020 edition of its Automobiles of Arizona auction.
-Scheduled for Thursday January 16thand Friday January 17thfrom 5:30 p.m. to 9:00 p.m. both days, the RM Sotheby’s auction will present a diverse selection of nearly 170 fine collector vehicles, ranging from the prewar era to the blindingly fast supercars of the present.
+Long a staple of Scottsdale’s annual classic-car auction week each January, RM Sotheby’s returns to the beautiful Frank Lloyd Wright-designed Arizona Biltmore.
+This time, for the 2020 edition of its Automobiles of Arizona auction.
+The auction is scheduled for Thursday January 16th and Friday January 17th.
+Both days, the auction is set to go from 5:30 p.m. to 9:00 p.m.
+The RM Sotheby’s auction will present a diverse selection of nearly 170 fine collector vehicles.
+They range from the prewar era to the blindingly fast supercars of the present.
 Also, to be offered are select pieces of automotive sculpture, scale miniature sports cars and even a beautifully restored and luxurious 1953 Spartan Spartanette Tandem 131 travel trailer, in keeping with the growing trend toward collectible and usable examples of travel-related Americana.

-The sales representatives from Premier Financial Services have chosen their favorite vehicles to be offered by RM Sotheby’s at Scottsdale and as the anticipation builds, we hope you will enjoy coverage of them below.
+The sales representatives from Premier Financial Services have chosen their favorite vehicles to be offered by RM Sotheby’s at Scottsdale.
+As the anticipation builds, we hope you will enjoy coverage of them below.

-Premier’s Midwest Sales Manager, Ross Dressel, chose Lot 262, this striking Argento Nürburgring 2003 Ferrari 575M Maranello as his pick among the early offerings coming to the RM Sotheby’s auction in Scottsdale.
+Premier’s Midwest Sales Manager, Ross Dressel, chose Lot 262.
+This striking Argento Nürburgring 2003 Ferrari 575M Maranello is his pick among the early offerings coming to the RM Sotheby’s auction in Scottsdale.
 Launched in 2002, the 575M succeeded the 550 Maranello, which heralded the return of a two-seat, front-engine V-12 Grand Tourer to the Ferrari model line.
 Thanks to increased engine displacement, power output and torque, the 575M delivered an amazing performance envelope.
-This includes a 202-mph top speed.
+Further, this includes a 202-mph top speed.
 Matching the forward urge, the 575M also featured improved aerodynamics and interior enhancements.
 In addition, each car allowed a choice.
 Either a classically gated 6-speed manual gearbox or Ferrari’s race-derived 6-speed F1 transmission with paddle-shift levers.
 In the case of this example, the owner chose the latter.

-With just under 9,700 indicated miles, this 575M Maranello features a black-and-tan interior, Scuderia front-fender shields, red brake calipers and three-piece modular wheels.
+With just under 9,700 indicated miles, this 575M Maranello features a black-and-tan interior.
+In addition, it displays Scuderia front-fender shields, red brake calipers and three-piece modular wheels.
 While exceedingly handsome and capable of electrifying performance, the 575M is a fast-rising and highly collectible modern V-12 Ferrari at a compelling price point in today’s marketplace.

 Michelle Yancey, Premier’s Sales Manager in the Southwest, chose Lot 107, a dashing 1925 Duesenberg Model A Speedster as her selection from the RM Sotheby’s Scottsdale auction docket.
 This was Duesenberg brothers’ first road model, built to satisfy demand spurred by their successful racing machines.
-The Model A featured race-derived engineering included an 8-cylinder engine with overhead cam and four-wheel hydraulic brakes.
+Therefore, the Model A features race-derived engineering included an 8-cylinder engine with overhead cam and four-wheel hydraulic brakes.
 An exciting Duesenberg-based special, this Model A Speedster was originally fitted with a sedan body.
 It was later modified during the 1940s and 1950s and possibly raced.
-It was owned in the 1950s and 1960s by Ralph Evans, a noted Auburn-Cord-Duesenberg Club member from California, who fitted the rakish bodywork.
+It was owned in the 1950s and 1960s by Ralph Evans.
+Evans is a noted Auburn-Cord-Duesenberg Club member from California, who fitted the rakish bodywork.

 Other interesting features include Ruxton front fenders, a bronze-framed Auburn Speedster windshield, original Duesenberg Model A wheels and of course, the renowned Duesenberg SOHC inline 8-cylinder engine.
-Adventurous and evocative, it is a wonderful counterpoint to the more numerous postwar sports and exotic offerings at Scottsdale.
+Lastly, adventurous and evocative, it is a wonderful counterpoint to the more numerous postwar sports and exotic offerings at Scottsdale.

 Premier’s Southeast Sales Manager, Chris Warren, chose Lot 242, this charismatic 1967 Ferrari 330 GTS.
 Featuring svelte open coachwork by Pininfarina, it is one of only 99 examples produced and stands as one of Ferrari’s best front-engine, V-12 Grand Tourers.
 The 330 GTS is an unqualified tour de force of design and engineering.
-This masterpiece continues to enchant Ferrari enthusiasts and owners with its beauty and renowned all-around performance.
-Bearing Chassis Number 9781, this 1967 Ferrari 330 GTS is an original US-delivery example, sold new via Luigi Chinetti Motors in Connecticut.
-A roster of caring owners has collectively accumulated only an approximate 60,000 miles and following a no-expense-spared restoration in 2014, the Ferrari earned Platinum Awards at the 2017, 2018 and 2019 editions of the renowned Cavallino Classic.
+Moreover, this masterpiece continues to enchant Ferrari enthusiasts and owners with its beauty and renowned all-around performance.
+Bearing Chassis Number 9781, this 1967 Ferrari 330 GTS is an original US-delivery example.
+It was sold new via Luigi Chinetti Motors in Connecticut.
+After that, a roster of caring owners has collectively accumulated only an approximate 60,000 miles.
+Further, following a no-expense-spared restoration in 2014, the Ferrari earned Platinum Awards at the 2017, 2018 and 2019 editions of the renowned Cavallino Classic.
 Certification by Ferrari Classiche is the icing on the proverbial cake.